 Fixed satellite service (FSS) systems used for aeronautical purposes: The frequency range 5 850 ‒ 5 925 MHz is used by aeronautical VSAT networks for transmission (E-s) of critical aeronautical and meteorological information.

+The studies associated with this WRC agenda item have shown that there are no feasible mitigation techniques that would ensure compatibility between incumbent and WAS/RLAN systems and hence the only method identified is no change to the Radio Regulations.

 ICAO Position: